 Cons of Alkaline Water

 Although alkaline drinking water is generally considered safe to drink, it still poses significant cons.
-Below are some of the most notable problems and side effects:
+Some of the problems and side effects of alkaline water include:

 - Decreased Stomach Acidity: Stomach acid helps regulate the pH of substances that enter the body, preventing highly basic or highly acidic substances from affecting the body.
 Excessive alkaline water intake can temporarily reduce natural stomach acidity.
 Widespread problems can result, including disease and gastrointestinal distress.
 In extreme cases, excessive alkalinity may cause metabolic alkalosis, which can cause symptoms including nausea, vomiting, tremors, numbness and confusion.
 Fortunately, this condition is more often caused by an underactive parathyroid gland rather than one's diet.
 In most cases, the stomach's pH level will return to somewhere between 1.5 and 3.5 rapidly, and the water's effects will be temporary.